smartdevicelink/sdl_evolution/proposals/NNNN-Deprecate-HMI-RPC-OnFindApplications.md

 ## Potential downsides

-An OEM could have implemented this RPC on their own in which case the Author requests that OEM's reviewing this proposal note if they are using this RPC.
+An OEM could have implemented this RPC on their own in which case the Author requests that OEMs reviewing this proposal note if they are using this RPC.

 ## Impact on existing code